maciejpirog/caymon/README.md

 ## In this repository

-- A Haskell program that generates a .hs files + haddock docs,
+- A Haskell program that generates .hs files + haddock docs,
-- A port to JavaScript with GHCJS
+- A port to JavaScript vis GHCJS
 - A website that uses the above (together with a tutorial)

 ## Be warned!